aysiab-codefellows-coursework/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

     - O(log n) run time
 - `BST.findMaximumValue()`uses recursion checking every left and right node of a root node, comparing the value to the current saved max value.
     - O(n) run time.
+- `BST.breadthFirst(ret, temp, current)` where `ret` starts as an empty array, `temp` instantiates an empty Queue, and `current` is set to `this.root`.
+Breadth First Search uses recursion to add every child of a current root node to a queue, setting our current root node to the value of `temp.dequeue`.
+    -O(n) run time.

 ### API
 - `BST.preOrder(array, current)` will return the values of the tree in an array in the following roder of root node, left child, right child.
 Upon the initial call `[]` should be passed in for `array` argument and `BST.root` should be passed in as the `current` root node argument